 2. Longevity and healthy life as measured by Life Expectancy at Birth

-3. The standard of living dimension is measured by Gross national Income per capita (GNI per capita)
+3. The standard of living dimension is measured by Gross National Income per capita (GNI per capita)

-Program for International Student Assessment (PISA) said Singapore ranked 2 out of 78 countries as the best education system in the world with point for Reading (549), Mathematics (569), and Science (551).
-According to United Nations Development Programme (UNDP), Singapore has an average school year of 11.5 years.
-This positive trend is followed by other ASEAN countries such as Malaysia, Brunei Darussalam, Thailand, Indonesia, Philippines and Vietnam with an average of each school year 10.2 years, 9.1 years, 7.7 years, 8.0 years, and 8.2 years.
-But there are gaps compared to Laos, Myanmar, and Cambodia, which have an average school year of 5.2 years, 5.0 years and 4.8 years.
+Program for International Student Assessment (PISA) said Singapore ranked 2 out of 78 countries as the best education system in the world with points for Reading (549), Mathematics (569), and Science (551).
+According to the United Nations Development Programme (UNDP), Singapore has an average school year of 11.5 years.
+This positive trend is followed by other ASEAN countries such as Malaysia, Brunei Darussalam, Thailand, Indonesia, Philippines, and Vietnam with an average of each school year 10.2 years, 9.1 years, 7.7 years, 8.0 years, and 8.2 years.
+But there are gaps compared to Laos, Myanmar, and Cambodia, which have an average school year of 5.2 years, 5.0 years, and 4.8 years.
 This should be a big concern for ASEAN and 3 countries (Laos, Myanmar, and Cambodia) to improve their education standards.

 b.
 Life Expectancy at Birth